SimonGustavsson/nox/README.md

 # Nox

 Welcome!
-Nox is a hobby kernel developed by two guys with a keen interest in kernels and operating system.
+Nox is a hobby kernel developed by two guys with a keen interest in kernels and operating systems.
 This is our common project that we work on as much as time and life allows.
 It is most definitely *not* ready for any sort of real world use.